microsoftgraph/msgraph-bicep-types/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+See [Contributing to Microsoft Graph Bicep Provider](./CONTRIBUTING.md) for information on contributing examples, new types requests, feature suggestions, or bug reports.

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft